 The immune system is designed to identify, attack, and destroy any harmful substances in the body's immune system.
 With Graves' disease, the immune system malfunctions, attacking healthy thyroid tissue.

 The overproduction of hormones in Graves' disease causes symptoms of anxiety, tremor, goiter, bulging eyes, fatigue, thick red skin, rapid or irregular heartbeat.

-It is named after Robert Graves, an Irish doctor who first identified the condition in the 1800s.
-(1)
+This thyroid disease is named after Robert Graves, an Irish doctor who first identified the condition in the 1800s.
+(2)

 The thyroid is a small butterfly-shaped gland located in your neck just beneath the larynx (Adam's apple).
 It produces and releases thyroid hormones that regulate numerous essential bodily functions, including metabolism, heartbeat, respiration, digestion, and mood.
 These hormones affect nearly every organ in the body.

 So, when your thyroid hormone levels are too high, as with Graves' disease, many of your bodily functions speed up, causing numerous unpleasant and even dangerous symptoms.